The ULTIMATE Guide to flying with diabetes

 If you’re from the USA, it’s worth getting a TSA diabetes notification card to help make your transition through the airport much smoother.

-Top Tip: I’ve created a diabetes travel letter template you can use for your travels to help make airport security and flying with diabetes a breeze.
+Top Tip: I’ve created a diabetes travel letter template you can use to help make traveling through airport security with diabetes a breeze.
 If you sign up to the newsletter (using the form below), you can get the template sent free to your email address!

 Have you flown with diabetes?

 So there we have it, my ultimate guide to flying with diabetes!